 - In the event of discrepancies in gaming operations or at the slot machines, Casino St. Moritz reserves the right to withhold payouts until the matter has been clarified.

 - The casino accepts no liability for the accuracy of the numbers displayed or called at the roulette table.

-- Casino St. Moritz reserves the right to accept only Swiss francs and major foreign currencies.
-Further information and details are available at the main cash desk.
+- The Casino St. Moritz reserves the right to accept only Swiss francs and major foreign currencies.
+Further information and details are available at the casino cash desk.
 A commission is charged when exchanging foreign currencies.

 - Casino St. Moritz does not grant credit.
 Likewise, the granting of credit among guests is not permitted.

-- Photography or filming is generally prohibited.
-Casino Management is entitled to grant permission upon special request.
+- Photographing or filming is generally prohibited.
+The casino management on duty may grant permission upon request.